Fraunces Tavern, Manhattan and US

 Then you get into the mixed green and red apples!
 Whew, the Dude of Food is thinking about having an apple martini right now.

 Apples are a food that have been grafted and modified for years and who knew?
-The Dude of Food wonders now if avocados are the same way?
+The Dude of Food now wonders if avocados are the similar?

 The Dude of Food creates a great new oatmeal-tapioca breakfast treat.